bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 Utilizing a double-free vulnerability it is possible to corrupt a chunk and leak the libc address after freeing 8 times:

-Now we can use the view() function to leak the libc address on the chunk.
+Now we can use the view() function to leak a libc address from the chunk.

+After leaking, it is now time for the exploitation, it is possible to use the tcache poisoning attack:

+1 - Overwrite the first bytes from the tcache address to the __free_hook.
+2 -

 It was provided a libc, so it can be calculated a magic gadget and the offset to __free_hook.